top of page

 A BRIEF HISTORY OF THE KNIGHTS TEMPLAR

-The Knights Templar have a long and rich history starting on 1118 when the order was founded by Hugh de Payens, Geoffroy de Saint-Omer and seven other knights.
-It was consecrated to the defense of pilgrims and the protection of the Holy Land.
-The founding knights took monastic vows and were known as “the poor knights of Christ”.
+The Knights Templar have a long and rich history starting on 1118CE when the order was founded by Hugh de Payens, Geoffroy de Saint-Omer and seven other knights.
+The Templars were devoted to the protection of pilgrims traveling to Jerusalem.
+With their monastic vows and dedication to the Christian faith, they became known as "the poor knights of Christ."

 King Baldwin II, King of Jerusalem (1118-1131) installed the order as part of his palace, on the site of Solomon’s temple, for their residence, stables and armoury, from which it took the name the Knights of the Temple or Knights Templar.

 At the council of Troyes in 1128CE the Order was confirmed by Pope Honorius II, who gave it the strict rule dictated by Bernard, a monk of the Cistercian order and first abbot of Clairvaux.
-The knights also received the white mantle as a symbol of their purity of their knightly life, to which in 1146CE Pope Eugenius added a red cross.
+The knights also received the white mantle as a symbol of their purity of their knightly life, to which in 1146 Pope Eugenius added a red cross.

 The Orders battle honours in defence of the Holy Land were many.
 Following the fall of Jerusalem in 1187 the Templars withdrew to Acre.
 They remained at Acre under the Grand Master William de Beaujeu until 1291 when the city was captured and he was killed.
 The surviving Templars were the last to leave the city.
 The Order withdrew to Limassol in Cyprus and had its new headquarters at the temple in Paris.